8/8/2024

 speaker

 Thanks, Matt.
 This is Kathy.
 Thanks for the question.
-So in terms of the $500 million of contract of purchase orders, we've given the guidance for Q1 and talked about it growing in Q4, and we're not giving guidance yet into 2025.
-But those projects, the catalysts for those projects is really just customer execution.
-Those projects are all lined up and ready to go, and it's customer execution.
+So, in terms of the $500 million of contracted purchase orders, you know, we've given the guidance for Q1 and talked about it growing in Q4, and we're not giving guidance yet into 2025.
+But, you know, those projects, you know, the catalyst for Those projects is really just customer execution, right?
+Those projects are all lined up and ready to go, and it's, you know, customer execution.
 As they move those through, then those will move through our revenue numbers.

 speaker